jylisadoney/soc/4-journals.md

 * Under `View It`, click the link that provides the access you need (current/historic articles)
 * Enter your `Vandal NetID` if prompted

-## Search within a disciplinary journal
+## Search within a specific journal
 * Complete the 'Find a journal' steps
 * On the new page, type your `keywords` into the search box
   * Example: vaccines AND opinions AND trust